 Artificial Intelligence.
 Machine learning.
 In 2016, these buzzwords were some of the most often used terms by vendors, but misunderstood by buyers.
 So what do these terms actually mean?
 While many use the two terms interchangeably, there are key differences.

-Artificial Intelligence: At its core, AI is about creating machines that think like humans do.
+At its core, AI is about creating machines that think like humans do.
 Today, that mainly has manifested itself in computer software that is able to automate simple tasks humans are good at.
-AI is a broad term to describe the technology of which buzzwords like machine learning, deep learning, and natural language processing are a subset of.
+AI is a broad term to describe the technology of which buzzwords like machine learning, deep learning, and natural language processing are a subset.

 Every year, Gartner releases their hype cycle for new, emerging technologies.
 At the very tip of the curve or the “peak of inflated expectations,” lies machine learning.
 That means in 2017, AI and machine learning may enter the “trough of disillusionment” where people quickly realize that many companies may be talking about artificial intelligence, but few are able to deliver on their promises.